-Note 7-Stock-Based Compensation
+Note 6-Stock-Based Compensation

-The Company's equity incentive plans provide for the grant of equity awards, including non-statutory or incentive stock options, restricted stock, and restricted stock units, to the Company's employees, officers, directors and consultants.
+The Company's equity incentive plans provide for the grant of equity awards, including non-statutory or incentive stock options, restricted stock, and restricted stock units, to the Company's employees, officers, directors, and consultants.
 The Company's board of directors administers the plans.
 Options outstanding vest based upon continued service at varying rates, but generally over four years from issuance with 25% vesting after one year of service and the remainder vesting monthly thereafter.
 Restricted stock and restricted stock units vest at varying rates.
 Options, restricted stock, and restricted stock units granted under the plans accelerate under certain circumstances on a change in control, as defined therein.
-The Company assumed Chango's 2009 Stock Option Plan as part of the acquisition.
-An aggregate of 1,422,562 shares remained available for issuance at September 30, 2015 under the plans.
+An aggregate of 1,861,914 shares remained available for issuance at March 31, 2016 under the plans.